-Many years ago, people thought it was enough to bury their waste in the mountains, assuming nature would take care of it; however, over time, scientists discovered that because of the temperature, the bacteria in the fecal matter remained biologically active.
-And with the changes in climate, human waste that was left over the years surfaced as the ice began to thaw.
+For years, people thought it was enough to bury their waste in the mountains, assuming nature would take care of it; but over time, scientists discovered that because of rising temperatures with the seasons, the bacteria in said poop remained biologically active.
+Human waste that was left over the years surfaced as the ice began to thaw.

-The tons of human wastes people deposit or abandon in the mountains contain chemicals, pharmaceuticals and resistant strains of bacteria, causing significant damage to the environment.
-And with the ice melting, that meant all the accumulated wastes and their hazardous germs were making their way down the mountain and closer to the people.
+The tons of human waste people deposit or abandon in the mountains contain chemicals, pharmaceuticals and resistant strains of bacteria, causing significant damage to the environment.
+And with the ice melting, all the accumulated wastes and their hazardous germs were making their way down the mountain and closer to the people.

-As the poop problem impacting the health and safety of mountain visitors surfaced; scientists, government agencies, environmentalists, mountaineers, exhibition guides, and nature-lovers are rallying for people to stop defecating in the mountains or leaving their bags of waste in mountain crevices or burying them in the ground.
+As the waste problem impacting the health and safety of mountain visitors surfaced; scientists, government agencies, environmentalists, mountaineers, exhibition guides, and nature-lovers are rallying for people to stop leaving their bags of poop in mountain crevices or burying them in the ground.

-To preserve the dignity of these well-respected mountains, all visitors and climbers should commit to not leaving any trace of their adventure, and that includes packing out their wastes.
-The responsible way to pee or poop on a major climb is to go in a waste bag and carry it with them until they find a designated disposal site.
+To preserve the beauty of nature for generations, all visitors and climbers should commit to leaving zero trace of their adventure, including poops.
+The responsible way to pee or poop on a major climb is to go in Restop’s waste bag and carry it until they find a designated trash bin.

-All Restop waste bags utilize ‘Waste Alleviation and Gelling’ technology.
-Restop Waste Bags use a patented gas-impervious “bag within a bag” design to safely contain and neutralize human waste.
-They are landfill-friendly.
+All Restop portable waste bags utilize ‘Waste Alleviation and Gelling’ (WAG) technology.
+Restop Waste Bags use a patented gas-impervious “bag within a bag” design to safely contain and neutralize poop.
+Meaning no smells and landfill-friendly.

-Because Restop waste bags are made of durable materials, they are puncture-resistant and leak-free; therefore, they are safe to roll up for storage with the rest of your gear.
+Restop’s waste bags are puncture-resistant and leak-free, safe to roll up for storage with the rest of your gear.
 Restop waste bags come packaged to withstand travel and exposure to the elements without being damaged.